Smart Grid Innovation Network Presents: Smart Energy Communities

 SGIN will help businesses through the R&D process via the involvement of UNB and Siemens Canada.
 Then NB Power is there to provide that utility validation.

-One thing I’d like to focus on moving forward with the consortium is the packaging of smart grid-focused businesses in New Brunswick.
+The thing I’d like to focus on now is moving forward with this consortium; the packaging of smart grid-focused businesses in New Brunswick.
 We have great companies like RtTech, Trispectra Innovation, and SimpTek here.
 When we raise awareness of these solutions in markets outside the province, we can package them as part of an ecosystem.
 I believe that could help open doors for them and other new startups pretty quickly.

 Register for the SGIN Energy Innovations Forum here.

 Learn more about New Brunswick’s Smart Grid Innovation Network (SGIN) by downloading ONB’s free white paper at the button below.